MLB

 Munetaka Murakami #5 of the Chicago White Sox addresses the media.

 The Chicago White Sox continue reshaping their roster following the high‑profile addition of Munetaka Murakami.
-On Tuesday, the team announced they have agreed to terms with left-handed pitcher Sean Newcomb on a one-year, $4.5 million contract, adding another experienced arm to their pitching staff.
+On Tuesday, the team announced it have agreed to terms with left-handed pitcher Sean Newcomb on a one-year, $4.5 million contract, adding another experienced arm to its pitching staff.

-Newcomb, a former first-round pick, brings versatility as both a starter and reliever, giving Chicago another option as they continue restructuring their pitching depth heading into the new season.
+Newcomb, a former first-round pick, brings versatility as both a starter and reliever, giving Chicago another option as it continue restructuring its pitching depth heading into the new season.

 Advertisement